derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 #### Array

-As mentioned previously, the `Array` also has a literal form which is `[]`.
+As mentioned previously, the `Array` also has a literal form.
+It is `[]`.
 It is a specific type of `Object`.
 It is so common that it gets its own literal form like `Object` does.
 The `Object` and `Array` data structures are so common and useful that they have literal forms (creation shortcuts essentially).

 `Array`s are nowhere near as flexible as `Object`s however.
 They are simply a list container.
 An `Array`'s flexibility manifests as the ability to order any amount of any of the six value types.
 Here are example arrays containing each value type (excluding the `undefined` and `null` types):

+- `[ true, false, true ]`
 - `[ 1, 2, 3 ]`
+- `[ 'Page 1', 'Page 2', 'Page 3' ]`
 - `[ {}, {}, {} ]`

-- `[ 'Page 1', 'Page 2', 'Page 3' ]`
+The takeaway is that `Object`s are useful for organizing and modeling a *tree* of real-world, fantasy, or a combination of values using meaningful identifiers.
+Sequence doesn't matter. `Array`s are useful for organizing a *list* of those same primitive or complex values.
+Sequence does matter.

 ### Copy vs. Reference

 Custom keywords—declared with the help of the reserved `var` and `function` keywords—are how we declare our own named shortcuts to values.
-These values are one of the six types above where `function` is a specific type of `Object`.
+These values are one of the six types mentioned above where `function` is a specific type of `Object` (the `Function` object).
 Additionally, the aforementioned `Date`, `Error`, and `Math` are also specific types of `Object`s.
 Any value that isn't a primitive value is either a basic or specific `Object` value.

-When a primitive value is assigned to a keyword, the keyword holds a *copy* of the value.
+When a primitive value is assigned or associated to a keyword, the keyword holds a *copy* of the value.
 A complex value assigned or associated to a keyword is instead a *reference* to the value.
 So primitive values are always copies and complex values are always references.
 This distinction is important because references, unlike copies, enable the sharing of:

 - functionality
 - structured data